VishwaiOSDev/Loadify-iOS/LoadifyEngine.xcframework/ios-arm64/LoadifyEngine.framework/README.md

 # LoadifyEngine

 A lightweight Swift framework for extracting downloadable video details from popular social platforms.
-Given a post URL from TikTok, Instagram, or X (Twitter), LoadifyEngine fetches normalized metadata such as a direct video URL and thumbnail so you can handle downloads in your app.
+Given a post URL from TikTok, Instagram, LinkedIn, Facebook or X (Twitter), LoadifyEngine fetches normalized metadata such as a direct video URL and thumbnail so you can handle downloads in your app.

 - Framework target: `LoadifyEngine`

 ## Features
 - Infers platform from a URL and routes to the appropriate fetcher
-- Supports TikTok, Instagram, and X (Twitter)
+- Supports TikTok, Instagram, Facebook and X (Twitter)
 - Unified response model (`LoadifyResponse`) with platform, user (optional), and video details
 - Async/await API (Swift Concurrency)
 - Built-in per-platform rate limiting